 2. Interest, dividend, broker, and barter exchange accounts opened after 1983 and broker accounts considered inactive during 1983.
-You must sign t certification or backup withholding will apply.
-If you are subject to back withholding and you are merely providing your correct TIN to the reque must cross out item 2 in the certification before signing the form. el you
+You must sign the certification or backup withholding will apply.
+If you are subject to backup withholding and you are merely providing your correct TIN to the requester, you must cross out item 2 in the certification before signing the form.

 3. Real estate transactions.
-You must sign the representation.
+You must sign the certification.
 You may cross out item 2 of the certification.

 4. Other payments.
-You must since the certification unless you have been notified that you have previously given an incorrect TIN.
+You must give your correct TIN, but you do not have to sign the certification unless you have been notified that you have previously given an incorrect TIN.
 "Other payments" include payments made in the course of the requester's trade or business for rents, royalties, goods (other than bills for merchandise), medical and health care services (including payments to corporations), payments to a nonemployee for services, payments made in settlement of payment card and third party network transactions, payments to certain fishing boat crew members and fishermen, and gross proceeds paid to attorneys (including payments to corporations).

-5. Mortgage interest paid by you, acquisition or abandonment of secured property, cancellation of debt, qualified tuition program payments (under section 529), IRA, Coverdell ESA, Archer MSA or HSA contributions or distributions, and pension distributions.
+5. Mortgage interest paid by you, acquisition or abandonment of secured property, cancellation of debt, qualified tuition program payments (under section 529), ABLE accounts (under section 529A), IRA, Coverdell ESA, Archer MSA or HSA contributions or distributions, and pension distributions.
 You must give your correct TIN, but you do not have to sign the certification.